philippemezzadri/frisquet-esphome/doc/heat_curve_climate.rst

     :description: Instructions for setting up Heating Curve climate controllers with ESPHome.

 The ``heating_curve_climate``component provides temperature control based on a heating curve and the outdoor temperature.

+It uses the target, ambiant and outside temperatures and a heating curve formula to calculate a target water temperature, and then calibrates it to the output value.

 It has been developped to be used with the :doc:`/components/output/frisquet_boiler` component but can be used with any kind of heating :doc:`/components/output/index`.